Nootropics Expert

 When serotonin and dopamine are properly balanced, functions that are regulated only by serotonin, can be regulated by manipulating dopamine levels.
 And functions regulated only by dopamine in this balanced state can be regulated by manipulating serotonin.[x]

 When you mess with this balance and improperly supplement with serotonin or dopamine precursors, you don’t get the desired effect of using that nootropic.
-And you increase the possibility of side effects.
+And you increase the possibility of side effects with too much serotonin.

 If you supplement with only one precursor (i.e. 5-HTP to boost serotonin) that dominates the other system (i.e. dopamine synthesis), depletion of the dominated system will occur (i.e. depleted dopamine).